matiasfacio/git-delete-branches-git-checkout-branches/README.md

 The regex needs to be more tested so if you find an error, please let me know!
 It is node file that uses inquirer package.

+Made the both files executable:

+chmod 755 gdb.js
+chmod 755 gcb.js

 In order to use it, type: ./gdb.js in your terminal, or better add it to your path if you want it to execute in every directory.
+In my case I add to .zshrc the following PATH: export PATH="$PATH:/usr/local/bin/git-delete-branches-git-checkout-branches/" Save the file and executed: source ~/.zshrc   to reload the new configuration

 ---